ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_performance.md

 ### Disable access logging

 You should also ensure that the API Gateway is not sending log messages to the access log.
+Please do not disable access logging if you are using Discovery and Traceability agents.
 To disable access logging in the API Gateway, select **Environment Configuration > Server Settings > Logging > Transaction Access Log**, and deselect **Transaction Access Log Enabled**:

 ![Disable access logging](/Images/APIGateway/admin_perf_access_log.png)